Dependency Auto-Injection

-In Webman, dependency injection is an optional feature, and it is turned off by default.
-If you need dependency injection, it is recommended to use php-di.
-Below is how to use Webman with php-di.
+In webman, dependency auto-injection is an optional feature and is disabled by default.
+If you need dependency auto-injection, it is recommended to use php-di.
+The following describes how to use php-di with webman.

 Installation

-Modify the configuration in config/container.php, with the final content as follows:
+Modify the configuration config/container.php.
+The final content should be as follows:

 $builder = new \DI\ContainerBuilder();